DenverCoder1/Simple-View-Counter/README.md

 Want this for your repository?

-Upload the files of this repo to your web server or simply click the button below to deploy to Heroku.
+Simply click the button below to deploy it on Heroku!

 <a href="https://heroku.com/deploy?template=https://github.com/DenverCoder1/Simple-View-Counter/tree/main">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

+Alternatively, you can upload the files to any web server with PHP installed.

 ## Support